Trump Wages War on American Cities As DOD Gets a Makeover | Michael Grunwald

 So let's get into the headlines.

-Since taking office, Donald Trump has been spending a lot of time redecorating, from paving over the Rose Garden to turning the Oval Office into a cash-for-gold storefront.
+Since taking office, Donald Trump has been spending a lot of time redecorating, from paving over the Rose Garden to turning the Oval Office into a cash-for-gold gold storefront.

 But now that the White House is perfect, Trump has moved on to renovating the Department of Defense.
+President Trump has just signed an executive order to rename the Department of Defense.

 The president wants to change the name back to the Department of War.
+Hmm.

 Not a good sign when a country that's not at war suddenly sets up a Department of War.

+What's the president trying to tell us about what's going to happen?
 It's like when your doctor asks you to come in and discuss your test results in person.

+Why?
 So we can high-five over how few STDs I have?

 everything before that and in between and then we decided to go woke and we changed the name to Department of Defense.
+Oh, oh, yeah.

 So the military went woke when they changed their name in 1947, that famously woke time period in American history.

+I guess wokeness is also why we lost in Vietnam, huh?
 Big mistake to carpet bomb that country with DVDs of the black little mermaid.

-The new name is supposed to reflect that our military is no longer woke.
+But okay, the new name is supposed to reflect that our military is no longer woke.
+What does that mean exactly?
+Pete Hagseth, could you tell us?
+Hey, but make it funky.

 We're going to go on offense, not just on defense.
+Maximum lethality, not tepid legality.

 Violent effect, not politically correct.